parrotao/outlook_sync_2_pst/README.md

 Hi all:

-   this tools is for download huge email from outlook to local PST file through outlook VBS.
+   This tools is for download huge email from outlook to local PST file through outlook VBS.

-   the orginal request is from my company to try to reduce O365 mail box size due to migrate to a new o365 org.
+   The orginal request is from my company to try to reduce O365 mail box size due to migrate to a new o365 org.

    I am not a programer, it is just a tool to make activity effective.